IRCAD/sight/modules/io/matrix/README.md

 ## Services

-- **SMatrixReader**: reads a csv file, extracts matrices from it and pushes them into a sight::data::MatrixTL.
+- **SMatrixReader**: reads a csv file, extracts matrices from it and pushes them into a sight::data::matrix_tl.
-- **Matrix4ReaderService**: reads a sight::data::Matrix4 from a .trf file
+- **Matrix4ReaderService**: reads a sight::data::matrix4 from a .trf file
-- **SMatrixWriter**: saves a timeline of matrices in a csv file.
+- **matrix_writer**: saves a timeline of matrices in a csv file.
-- **Matrix4WriterService**: writes a sight::data::Matrix4 into a .trf file.
+- **Matrix4WriterService**: writes a sight::data::matrix4 into a .trf file.

 ## How to use it